Contents

 New to trekking?
 Get started by reading about what you can expect from trekking in Nepal.

-All my guides to trekking are regularily updated and include the latest mandatory trekking guide rules and where you need or don't need a guide.
+All my guides to trekking are the most updated in the world today and include the latest mandatory trekking guide rules, where you need or don't need a guide, plus the latest permit fees, and where to find a guide.
 Each trek is also listed in daily detail in my guidebook, Trekking in Nepal.

 Cultural Heritage in Nepal